 Chrome and Firefox browsers have API for websites to retrieve user geolocation.
 When a website calls this API, a browser normally prompts a user to either accept or deny the request.
-A browser then remembers user's choice and either continue providing user geolocation to this website or keeps disproving such requests automatically.
+A browser then remembers user's choice and either continues providing user geolocation to this website or keeps disproving such requests automatically.

 Where a browser takes coordinates from?

 Since geolocation of an IP address may change over time, browsers need a reliable mechanism to retrieve geolocation from a constantly updated database.
 Chrome and Firefox browsers retrieve them using Google Maps API.
-Depending on a device, they may send several data points to Google like IP address and available WiFI networks.
+Depending on a device, they may send several data points to Google, like IP address and available Wi-Fi networks.
 They will then receive back geolocation coordinates provided by Google.

-How does it work in Multilogin
+How does it work in Multilogin: Geolocation modes

 In Multilogin Stealthfox and Mimic browses, you provide any custom geolocation coordinates to websites.
 There are three geolocation masking modes available: Prompt, Allow, and Block.